slamora/brackets-wiki/Debugging-Test-Windows-in-Unit-Tests.md

 When creating Unit Tests, it's often helpful to create a new Brackets window.
-The <code>createTestWindowAndRun()</code> and <code>closeTestWindow()</code> functions in SpecRunnerUtils makes this easy to do.
+The `createTestWindowAndRun()` and `closeTestWindow()` functions in SpecRunnerUtils make this easy to do.

 One problem with testing in this way is that you can't step into the code in the debugger because it's in a separate window which is created and closed too quickly to be able to manually open the Dev Tools.
 Luckily, there are several ways to do this: